kota200/GExA-pipeline/README.md

-# Building OCExA-style plant expression atlases from public RNA-seq datasets
+# Building GExA-style plant expression atlases from public RNA-seq datasets

 This repository contains a reproducible pipeline that: